 Imagine being able to determine whether two proteins are within 10 nanometers of each other, or measure the tension in the helical structure of spider silk, or the activity of a protein in a synapse.
 What kinds of tools enable us to measure these properties, and what fascinating experiments could push these tools even further?
 All of these things can be done using FRET!
-Read on to find out more about this amazing imaging technique.
+Read on to find out more about this amazing imaging technique and find further tips for using FRET in your experiments here.

 Förster Resonance Energy Transfer (FRET) was originally described by Theodor Förster in 1948 as a variation of the more commonly observed light emission by fluorescence.
 The widespread use of FRET with fluorescent molecules, including fluorescent proteins, has led to the alternative acronym Fluorescence Resonance Energy Transfer.
 Unlike the typical excitation and emission of an excited fluorophore, FRET involves a non-radiative transfer of energy (i.e. no emitted photons) from the excited donor fluorophore to the acceptor fluorophore.
 The typical steps in FRET are: